-This topic describes how to integrate IBM i computers running Precisely Assure Security with your Illumio PCE.
+This topic describes how to integrate IBM iSeries (AS/400) computers running Precisely Assure Security with your Illumio PCE.
 This integration differs from the typical switch integration in the following ways:

-- Although the IBM i is not a switch, this integration uses the PCE switch integration user interface to perform the integration. - Instead of generating ACLs as you would do when integrating a switch, you'll generate a Precisely-formatted CSV file to configure relevant policy on your IBM i computer that is running Precisely. - Flow information is collected by Assure Security and sent to the Illumio Flowlink server (see Illumio Flowlink Configuration and Usage Guide).
+- Although the IBM iSeries is not a switch, you will use the PCE switch integration user interface to perform the integration. - Instead of generating ACLs as you would do when integrating a switch, you'll generate a Precisely-formatted CSV file to configure relevant policy on your IBM iSeries AS/400 computer that is running Precisely. - No flow information is collected from IBM i servers.

-Add Unmanaged Workloads and IBM i Definitions
+Add Unmanaged Workloads and IBM iSeries Definitions

 To create a security policy, add unmanaged workloads representing each IBM i server included in the PCE policy.
-A set of csv data is generated for each configured IBM i unmanaged workload.
+A set of csv data is generated for each configured iSeries unmanaged workload.
 To define the IBM i servers and the workloads attached to them as unmanaged workloads in the PCE web console, complete the following steps:

 - 1. Log into the PCE web console. - 2.
-Define the IBM i servers as unmanaged workloads by adding an unmanaged workload through the PCE.
-You will associate these unmanaged workloads with their IBM i Precisely integration later.
-(For more about adding unmanaged workloads, see Adding Unmanaged Workloads in the Security Policy Guide.
+Define the IBM i servers as unmanaged workloads by selecting Workloads and VENs > Workloads > Add > Add Unmanaged Workload.
+You will associate these unmanaged workloads with their IBM Precisely integration later.
+See "Workload Setup Using PCE Web Console" in the Security Policy Guide for information on adding unmanaged workloads.